Double Glazing Quotes

 • Choose fixed panes, which are cheaper than windows you can open, for entrance halls, corridors, and other rooms that don’t need an open window

-• Have your windows installed in winter, especially right before Christmas, when demand is low and prices go down.
-Some installers also have sales in January
+• Have your windows installed in winter, especially right before Christmas when demand is low and prices go down.
+Some installers also have sales in January.
+Others may even offer in-house finance options to help spread the cost.

-Hopefully these tips can help you reduce costs.
-Just remember to be wary of overly cheap double glazing.
-Price can be a reflection of quality, and as with most things in life, if something is too good to be true, it probably is.
+Hopefully, these tips can help you reduce costs.
+Just remember to be wary of cheap double glazing.
+Price can reflect quality; as with most things in life, if something is too good to be true, it probably is.

-Most of the biggest window companies in the UK offer financing for double glazing.
+Most of the biggest window companies in the UK offer financing for double-glazed windows and doors.

-You can find out more about these companies and their finance options by going to our guide on the best double glazing companies.
+You can find out more about these companies and their finance options in our guides to the best double glazing companies and double glazing finance.

-There are two government grants that can be used for double glazing, the ECO4 Scheme, and the Home Upgrade Grant.
-The Home Energy Scotland Grant can’t be used for double glazing unfortunately, but you can get an interest free loan through the scheme.
+There are two government grants that can be used for double glazing: the ECO4 Scheme and the Home Upgrade Grant.
+Unfortunately, the Home Energy Scotland Grant can’t be used for double glazing, but you can get an interest-free loan through the scheme.

-If you’re unsure whether you meet the criteria for any of these government schemes, it never hurts to check; they could save you thousands of pounds on your installation.
+It never hurts to check if you’re unsure whether you meet the criteria for any of these government schemes; they could save you thousands of pounds on your installation.

 If you’re not eligible for any grants, it’s still worth investing in double glazing if you can.
-Replacing single glazing with double glazing can save you up to £180 a year on energy bills, according to the Energy Saving Trust.
+According to the Energy Saving Trust, replacing single glazing with double glazing can save you up to £180 a year on energy bills.

 We can make getting quotes easier for you.

 Just fill in our short form, and we’ll pass your details on to professional double glazing installers.
-They’ll get in touch to give you a competitive quote based on your requirements.
+They’ll contact you to give you a competitive quote based on your requirements.